cskeeters/md-site/README.md

         # Title of the index and search pages
         SetEnv SITE_TITLE "Example Documentation"

+        # Page that will load as the index
+        SetEnv HOME_PAGE "IndexPage"
     </VirtualHost>

     # Can have multiple VirtualHost(s) using the same application